iholloma/crdh/_essays/v01-07-attracted-by-the-khaki.md

 ---
-title: "\"Attracted by the Khaki\""
+title: "“Attracted by the Khaki”"
-subtitle: "War Camps and Wayward Girls in Virginia, 1918-1920"
+subtitle: "War Camps and Wayward Girls in Virginia, 1918–1920"
 doi: "https://doi.org/10.31835/crdh.2018.07"
 category: "2018"
 volume-number: 1